 Wear Personal Protective Gear to protect eyes and hand when opening radiator cap to protect against the pressure in the radiator.

-- slightly and continue to turn counterclockwise and remove cap from radiator.
-Check that the coolant level is up to the bottom of the filler neck.

 - 9. If coolant is low, add coolant.

 - 10. Install radiator cap.

 - 11. Inspect condition of radiator hoses and clamps.
 Replace as necessary.

 - 12. Close engine cover.

 Environmental Hazard!